The lovely Country Hotel Hraunsnef in West Iceland and its beautiful Surroundings

 Bjartmarssteinn in the Westfjords of Iceland - the Market Town of the Elves

 Mt.
-Pétursey in South-Iceland and the Elves - Icelandic Folklore
+Pétursey in South Iceland and the Elves - Icelandic Folklore

 The distinct gate at Hraunsnef farm

-From what I could gather from the drawings in the hotel shop, some 6 types of elves live at Hraunsnef.
-The elves, who live above the farm at Hraunsnef are seemingly loud and seek attention from the humans.
-The hidden people at Hraunsnef often borrow tools from the farmers and are in good relations with them :)
+From what I could gather from the drawings in the hotel shop, some six types of elves live at Hraunsnef.
+The elves, who live above the farm at Hraunsnef, are seemingly loud and seek attention from the humans.

 Mt.
 Baula

-You will notice a very prominent mountain while staying at Hraunsnef.
 It is called Mt.
-Baula and is in the perfect cone shape.
-I never tire of photographing this beautiful mountain while passing by it on my way up north.
-This rather strange-sounding name Baula means a hump, but the Icelandic verb "baula" means mooing.
+Baula and has a perfect cone shape.
+I never tire of photographing this beautiful mountain as I pass by it on my way up north.
+This rather strange-sounding name, Baula, means a hump, but the Icelandic verb "baula" means mooing.

 Grábrók scoria crater

-On our way back to Reykjavík we visited Grábrók - Grey pants, a small volcano only 2 km south of Hraunsnef.
-This 170 metres high volcano created the lava-field Grábrókarhraun some 3,000 years ago.
+On our way back to Reykjavík, we visited Grábrók - Grey pants, a small volcano only 2 km south of Hraunsnef.

-Grábrók scoria crater is right by ring-road 1 and an easy hike with good walking paths takes you to the top of this small volcano from which you have a fantastic view of the surrounding area.
+Grábrók scoria crater is right by Ring Road 1, and an easy hike with good walking paths takes you to the top of this small volcano, from which you have a fantastic view of the surrounding area.Grábrók crater in Borgarfjörður

-On top of the crater looking inside
+On top of the crater, looking inside

-This area was preserved back in 1962, to protect it from being destroyed, as heaps of material from it had been removed and used as gravel for roads.
-The lava field is on the Natural Heritage Register.
-There are some 3 craters here, but my photos are from my hike up to Stóra-Grábrók, the largest of the craters.
+This area was preserved back in 1962 to protect it from being destroyed, as heaps of material from it had been removed and used as gravel for roads.

 We also visited Glanni waterfall in the Norðurá river (not on our way back, but on our way to Hotel Hraunsnef, just after visiting the Krauma hot pools).
 It is located 5-6 km away from the hotel.

 Hraunsnef is located some 110 km away from Reykjavík, Iceland's capital city.
+Here you can see the location of Hraunsnef on Google Maps.

-I would also recommend checking out the magnificent Silver Circle with all its beautiful sights.
-And while you are checking out the Borgarfjörður area, then you can look for the 9 Cairns of the Viking Egill Skallagrímsson from the Saga of Egill.
+And while you are checking out the Borgarfjörður area, you can look for the 9 Cairns of the Viking Egill Skallagrímsson from the Saga of Egill.

 Have a lovely time in the beautiful Borgarfjörður :)